 The B.C.
 Utility owns four hydroelectric generation facilities with an aggregate generation capacity of 205 MW located on the Kootenay River.
 The B.C.
-Utility meets approximately 50% of its power needs through generation or power entitlements related to these hydroelectric stations and acquires most of its remaining supply requirements through power purchase contracts with the balance met through spot market purchase contracts.
-Power purchase contracts are approved by the BCUC and prudently incurred costs are flowed through to customers.
+Utility meets approximately 50% of its power needs through generation or power entitlements related to these hydroelectric facilities and acquires most of its remaining supply requirements through power purchase contracts.
+The balance is met through spot market purchase contracts.
+Power purchase contracts are approved by the BCUC and prudently incurred costs are flowed through to customers through rates.
 This diverse power supply mix provides the B.C.
 Utility with the flexibility to respond to changes in demand load with virtually no commodity exposure.